temporalio/documentation/docs/visibility.md

 Temporal does not impose a limit on the number of custom Search Attributes you can create with Elasticsearch.
 However, [Elasticsearch sets a default mapping limit](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/mapping-settings-limit.html) that may apply.
 Custom Search Attributes are an Advanced Visibility feature and are not supported on Cassandra.

-Size limits for Search Attribute:
+Size limits for a custom Search Attribute:

 <!--
 _This refers to the SA key you create in the visibility store with `tctl search-attribute create`. this value is no longer applicable so commenting out for ref later_